The bible repeatedly claims that Yahweh, the God of the old testament, is merciful and just:

 …for the LORD your God is a merciful God; he will not fail you or destroy you or forget the covenant with your fathers which he swore to them.Deuteronomy 4:31, Revised Standard Version (RSV)

 Nevertheless in thy great mercies thou didst not make an end of them or forsake them; for thou art a gracious and merciful God.Nehemiah 9:31, RSV

 But is that really true?
-Chapter 12 of the book of Joshua lists 31 kings that were subjugated by the Israelites in their conquest of the lands promised to them by Yahweh.
-But the 31 kings were not just subjugated; they were all killed.
+Chapter 12 of the book of Joshua lists two kings subjugated by the Israelites under the leadership of Moses, and 31 kings subjugated under Joshua in their conquest of the lands promised to them by Yahweh.
+But the 33 kings were not just subjugated; they were all killed.
 And not only were the kings killed, but the villages and towns over which they ruled were destroyed and burned to the ground.
-And not only were those cities and towns destroyed but every man, woman, and child in each of those cities and towns was killed (except for Rahab the prostitute and the other prostitutes of her whorehouse.)
+And not only were those cities and towns destroyed, but every man, woman, and child in each of those cities and towns was killed (except for Rahab the prostitute and the other prostitutes of her whorehouse.)

 Beyond that the bible tells us that Yahweh actively assisted in the slaughter of the people of that region.
 When the Israelites defended Gibeon against the kings of Jerusalem, Hebron, Jarmuth, Lachish, and Eglon, God provided crucial assistance:

 And as they fled before Israel, while the were going down the ascent of Beth-hor-on, the LORD threw down great stones from heaven upon them as far as Aze’kah, and they died; there were more who died because of the hailstones than the men of Israel killed with the sword.Joshua 10:11, RSV

 In fact Moses said that Yahweh would destroy the people of the promised land: